endsalone/katana-challenge/README.md

 ## Rational used

-For this project I din't persist it with relational database, in point of view this is a way to perform without it, just using the in-memory database.
+For this project I didn't persist it with a relational database, in point of view this is a way to perform without it, just using the in-memory database.
 To get the application abstraction I prefer to put all the core on the domain layer as one of the best practice over the DDD (Domain Driven Design) this is one of the best way to get rich domain that you can change all the framework and you are guaranteed that the domain business core is not anemic and tightly coupled with any framework.

 ## Folder Structure